Wood products - production and trade

 - The Joint Forest Sector Questionnaire (JFSQ) on production and trade in wood and wood products;

-- European Forest Accounts (EFA), forming part of an environmental satellite accounts initiative that started in the late 1990s.
+- European Forest Accounts (EFA), forming part of the environmental satellite accounts initiative that started in the late 1990s.

 A broad array of EU policies and initiatives has a bearing on forests.
 For several decades, environmental forest functions have attracted increasing attention — for example, in relation to the protection of biodiversity and, more recently, in the context of climate change impacts and energy policies.
 Apart from the traditional production of wood and other forest-based products, forests are increasingly valued for their environmental role and as a public amenity.
 The EU promotes sustainable forest management, aiming to